Simons Ministry: Domestic policy

 The Constitution of 1856 unequivocally re-established royal sovereignty.
 "Sovereign power resides in the person of the King-Grand Duke […]."
 The Chamber of Deputies again assumed its old name of an "Assembly of Estates".
 It lost its power over the annual budget and taxes, the right to elect its president, the right to meet beyond a brief period when summoned, as well as the right to respond to speeches from the throne with an address.
 The members of the government were no longer responsible to the parliament.
 The Constitution of 1856 strongly reinforced executive power, and weakened the national elected representatives.
 In order to counterbalance the drawbacks of unicameralism, William III created the Council of State, whose members were appointed by the King and which shared legislative power with the Assembly of Estates.
 The revision of 1856 also subordinated national law to federal law.
 The members of the Constituent Assembly of 1848, conscious of the danger of being absorbed by the German unification movement, had confined themselves to stating that Luxembourg "is part of the Confederation, in line with existing treaties".
 The text of 1856 declared that "the Grand Duchy […] is part of the Germanic Confederation and participates in the rights and duties of the federal Constitution".
 This meant that the restrictive laws on the press and associations in force in Germany were applicable in Luxembourg.
-For a short while, after the revision of the Constitution, the government worked without the legislature, by making use of decrees.
+For a short while, after the revision of the Constitution, the government worked without the legislature, ruling by decree.
 It enacted around forty decrees on the press, the electoral system, the pay and status of civil servants, the internal order of the Assembly of Estates, the organisation of the courts, the cadaster, the Chamber of accounts, the communes and the militia.